|

 1. For

-purposes of tracking the thirty-day waiting period, the LSS CSS shall count the
+purposes of tracking the 30-day waiting period, the LSS CSS will track the day

-day after the approval letter is mailed as day one.
+after the date that is printed on the approval letter as mail day one.

-day is a weekend or holiday the LSS CSS shall consider the next business day as
+the 30th day is a weekend or holiday the LSS CSS will consider the next

-the 30th day of the waiting period and payment of the settlement
+business day as the 30th day of the waiting period and payment of the

 3. For